 - A bad pre-board score (less than 50 %) is a cause for worry.
 You definitely need to pull up your socks and get your act together!

 We bring to you some pre-board preparation tips that will help you keep your cool & crack pre-boards 2020!

 Keep calm & cover your syllabi!

-Irrespective of which bracket out of the three aforementioned categories you fall in, it is time to set aside panic, anxiety and fear and focus on what lies ahead.
-Concentrate on covering your entire course material instead of losing sleep over what your results would be.
+Irrespective of which bracket out of the three aforementioned categories you fall in, it is time to set tame down the panic, anxiety and fear and focus on what lies ahead.
+Concentrate on covering your entire course material instead of losing sleep over what lies ahead.
 Instead of stopping every other moment to wonder how bad your pre-board performance will be, utilise that time to cover another chapter!